castlemock/castlemock.github.io/index.md

 </div>
 <br/>

-Castle Mock can be downloaded as Java Web Archive (.war) file and be deployed on a Apache Tomcat server (Apache Tomcat 8.0 or higher).
+Castle Mock can be downloaded as Java Web Archive (.war) file and be deployed on a Apache Tomcat server (Java 19+ and Apache Tomcat 8.5 or 9).
 No additional configurations are required in order to get Castle Mock up and running.
 </center>

 ## Use Castle Mock